 - because Good Money is scarce, which means it can be loaned, either directly or as derivative instruments.

 Individual versus Social Point of View

 Therefore the concept of "good money" derives from the Point of View of the wealthy, the socially insecure and merchants.
 If the Government cannot be relied on to settle accounts and pay debts, then commodity money is the only good money.

 Commodity Money as Very Bad Money

 While from an individual point of view portable commodities are "good money", from the point of view of a society, of the commons, such money is not such a deal.
+Commodity money attracts highway robbers and pirates.
 Artificial shortages of money lead to usury, market failure and economic inequality.
 Trusting Bankers to issue money based on commodities leads to various forms of fraud (grifting) and the money disappears when it is needed the most, either to hoarding or when the Grifters flee town.
 Thus from the point of view of a stable country seeking stable trade relations, commodity money can be a very bad deal.